neeru-rani-au6/wether-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 `Create a .env file in the main directory and add your key.
-You can refer .enc.example`
+You can refer .env.example`

 ## Available Scripts